 This is a guest post by my lovely and talented sister, Kelley.
-She’s going to tell you how to use sunflowers to keep zombies from eating your brains.
-I’m not kidding.
+She’s going to tell you how to use journaling to keep zombies from eating your brains.
+I’m not kidding. ~Kristin

 A while back, I wrote a guest post for Journaling Saves about Emotional Vampires.
 Despite all appearances, I’m not personally obsessed with strange monsters of the “B Movie” genre.